Student Resources

 An exterior photo of Stony Brook University's Student Activities Center

-Student Affairs serves to educate, engage, and empower students at Stony Brook University School of Dental Medicine through connecting them with the resources that they need to succeed.
-Below, you'll find a list of helpful, commonly requested documents, resources, and services.
+Student Affairs serves to educate, engage and empower students at Stony Brook School of Dental Medicine by connecting them with the resources that they need to succeed.

 Not finding what you're looking for?
 Contact Dr. Dolores Cannella, Associate Dean for Education, at dolores.cannella@stonybrookmedicine.edu